 I once attended a seminar at a Youth Specialties conference about how to lead worship.
 Chris Tomlin, the presenter, knows a little bit about it.
 No, I don’t sing or even pretend to.
 (I whisper-sing because it’s better for humanity.)
 But I love to learn about other people’s challenges and areas of expertise.

 The bottom line?
 The lesson I learned was this: “You must let a song breathe.”

 That means if something is working while you’re leading, then you should be flexible enough to stay there for longer or to move on sooner.
 It means having a youth program where we do what we normally do was too rigid.

 • Play walk-in music/organized chaos (10 minutes)

 • Play a fun icebreaker game (5 minutes)

 • Play an embarrassing upfront game (5 minutes)

-• Sing one-to-three songs, depending on how squirrely the room is (10 minutes)
+• Sing one to three songs, depending on how squirrely kids are (10 minutes)

 • Attend small groups on another day of the week